Columbus Day Weekend Manhattan NYC

 In the photo at right is one of the brand name stores located in the heart of Midtown.

-We're working on a useable map of bike trails in Manhattan, since we couldn't find one we liked.
+I'm working on a useable map of bike trails in Manhattan, but it'll be a while so don't hold your breath.
+NYC.gov usually has a good one on their website.
 In the photo to your right are the 5 Boro Bike Riders cruising through the Upper East Side NYC on their way to the Queensboro Bridge.

 Kyaking Along The East River In Manhattan & NYC

 There are a couple of kyaking clubs that operate in the NYC Metro area.
 Generally they will provide free use of kyaks or charge only a nominal fee.
 Kyaking can be found along the Hudson River on the west side in the high 70's as well as at other locations further north and south.

 Do a search for kyaking in Manhattan, Queens, Brooklyn, the Bronx and you'll find more detailed info.

 At a later date we'll return here to update this with our own findings.
 So the update is that there are a couple of Piers where folks can launch and return in a kyak including 1) Pier 95 which is at West 55th Street 2) Pier 84 at West 44th Street and 3) Pier 40 at West Houston Street - all along the West Side Highway / Hudson River.
 I believe there are community groups that do some events, but at present - likely due to the CoVid pandemic - they seem to be lying low.